UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 > You could add the prefix `unsigned` to all the integer variables.
 It would not change the size.
 All it would do is impact on the way certain arithmetic is performed.

 ## Floating Point Arithmetic
+One of the great strengths of computers is to perform highly intensive and fast mathematical operations.
+Applications include AI, data science, games, graphics programming and data encryption (just to name a few).

+Most mathematics is not integer based, but requires the use of fractional numbers.
 If you want to perform mathematics with fractional numbers (that have decimal points), then you will probably want to use the `float` and `double` data types.

 | EXPERIMENT | 115-floatingpoint |
 | - | - |